gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendMobileForgotOtpRequestSchema | yes | Request body |

-Use this API to send an Forgot OTP to a mobile number.
+Sends a one-time password to the user's forgot mobile for verification request.

 *Returned Response:*